1981 Seychelles coup attempt: South African support

-South African officials organized the coup under the code name "Operation Angela".
+South African officials organised the coup under the code name "Operation Angela".
 As plans developed, an internal struggle emerged between the Defence Intelligence Division (SADF-ID) and the National Intelligence Service (NIS) over which agency would be responsible for the operation.
 In the end, SADF was given charge of the plot but an NIS agent, Martin Dolinchek, was appointed to be a liaison officer with the task force.
 Seychellois exiles Gérard Hoarau, Paul Chow, and Edie Camille helped orchestrate the coup plot.
-Hoare determined that bringing in weapons via boat was, in spite of its effectiveness, too expensive a method to carry out.
+Hoare determined that bringing in weapons via boat was, despite its effectiveness, too expensive a method to carry out.

 Kenyan support

 Several prominent Kenyan politicians were alleged to have had prior knowledge of the coup, most prominently Attorney General Charles Njonjo, Police Commissioner Ben Gethi, JD Irwin, head of Kenya's Criminal Investigation Department and Andrew Cole, the current 7th Earl of Enniskillen and then owner of Sunbird Aviation, now a part of Air Kenya.
 Twenty days before the attempt, Gerard Hoarau and Paul Chow were sent to Nairobi to book a Sunbird Aviation Beechcraft Super King Air 200, registration number N 821CA, to transport the exile government to Seychelles from Mombasa.
 There have also been allegations that Kenya was to play a larger role in the plot.
 Just prior to the operation, Mike Hoare would tell South African intelligence officer Martin Dolinchek that Kenya had agreed to send "troops and police while the government-in-waiting was assembled in Nairobi".
 These troops would only arrive in the Sunbird Beechcraft after ‘Mad Mike’ had secured the army barracks, the airport and the radio station, which never came to pass.
 In the aftermath of the attempt, when Dolinchek was arrested, details of the Sunbird flight were found in his possession.
 Had Dolinchek not been left behind, perhaps the Kenyan connection would never have surfaced.
 Kenyan President Daniel arap Moi, then Chair of the OAU was embarrassed by the affair and may have been kept in the dark by Gethi and Njonjo who were both sacked the following year.